The Ultimate Guide to Credit Card Protection and How to Use It

 Types of Credit Card Protection

-Read on for more details on each of these forms of credit card protection.
+Read on for more details on the various forms of credit card protection.

 Fraud Protection

-A key part of what a credit card is, fraud protection is a big reason why people use credit cards over debit cards or cash.
+One basic benefit of a credit card is typically fraud protection, and this can be why people use credit cards over debit cards or cash.
 If someone were to steal your credit card number or your physical card, fraud protection shields you from being responsible or liable for charges.

-Under the Fair Credit Billing Act, creditors cannot “take actions that adversely affect the consumer’s credit standing until an investigation is completed.”
-This means that all credit card companies will launch an investigation if fraud occurs, during which you will not be held liable (though make sure to make your credit card minimum payment so you don’t incur late fees or a ding to your credit during the investigation).
+Under the Fair Credit Billing Act (FCBA), creditors cannot “take actions that adversely affect the consumer’s credit standing until an investigation is completed.”
+This means that all credit card companies will launch an investigation if fraud occurs.
+During this time, you will not be held liable for the charge in question (though make sure to make your credit card minimum payment so you don’t incur late fees or ding to your credit during the investigation).

 Some credit card companies may go beyond that and offer even more fraud protection, including $0 liability.
 (The FCBA caps liability in case of fraud at $50 if the thief presents the card.
 The liability is $0 if the card is not physically present, as in the case of someone stealing a credit card number and using it online).